ksodipo/DataWiz/README.md

         |______/   |__|  |__|    |__|    |__|  |__|   |_____/  \____|  |___|   |_________|

 Any data scientist would spend upwards of 50% of the time and effort in cleansing data.
 How great would it be if that were fully automated?
-This project aims to divert 20% of our efforts away from fancy ML models and into pure cleansing to producing an ***automated and repeatable*** process for data cleansing.
-Let's pause for a moment, on cutting the tree with an axe, and build a chainsaw.
+This project aims to focus not on ML models but on every other aspect of data cleaning and processing, producing an ***automated and repeatable*** process for data cleansing.

 Automated data cleansing for Decision Tree models (and similar models).
-Supports numpy and pandas.
+Built on top of the Pandas stack.

 **Capabilities**: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting & understanding date/time information, Detecting 'uninformaive or non-predictive' features e.g. email addr or usernames, Handling missing values.
+Automatically cleaning & transforming train and test data in a single function.
 More functionality is currently being developed.

 **Requires**: